-They often show intense motion sensitivity, have low food drive, can be suspicious of strangers and noises and sketched out by tight spaces or people “intruding their bubble”.
+They often show intense motion sensitivity, have low food drive, can be suspicious of strangers and noises, are not very interested in cuddling and sketched out by tight spaces or people “intruding their bubble”.

 In this article we will explore the most common challenges in training herding dogs, and how you can overcome them.